Households Being Priced Out of the Housing Market

 The priced-out methodology can also be used to generate a housing affordability pyramid which shows that, as the price of a home increases, the number of households in each tier that are able to afford it decreases (see also the description of the pyramid).

-Builder Costs and Home Prices
+Difference Between Builder Costs and Home Prices

 A related issue is the difference between builder costs and the final price of a new home.
-When government-imposed fees, changes in regulations, or other factors increase costs for a builder or developer, the final price of the home to the buyers will usually go up by more than the increase in the costs, as related costs, such as financing, broker commissions and margins required to get construction loans underwritten also rise.
+When government-imposed fees, changes in regulations, or other factors increase costs for a builder or developer, the final price of the home to the buyers will usually go up by more than the increase in the costs, as related costs, such as financing, real estate agent commissions and margins required to get construction loans underwritten also rise.
 NAHB estimates that these add-on charges range from 0% if a fee is imposed directly on buyers, to 30% if cost is incurred when applying for site development approval.